ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureDelay.rst

 IProcedureDelay
 ===============

-.. py:class:: IProcedureDelay
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureDelay

    object

    Interface used to access the options for a delay procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureDelay

 Overview
 --------